Drum & Bass in Focus: Reid Speed

 Producer and Label Head

 It’s impossible to underestimate just how seminal Reid Speed has been to developing the D&B underground in the US.
-She founded her labels Play Me Records and Play Me Too in the late 2000s, and was instrumental in releasing some of bass music’s most loved names including Dr. Apollo, Sam Foxx and Selekta.
+She founded her labels Play Me Records and Play Me Too in the late 2000s, and was instrumental in releasing some of bass music’s most loved names including Dr. Apollo, Sam Foxx and Selekta and first or early releases from bass music greats Dillon Francis, MUST DIE, and Eliminate."

-After turning her hand to production in 2007 she’s released hundreds of tracks, collaborating with some of the biggest names in the genre and living up to her name with breakneck BPMs.
+She turned her hand to production in 1997, and released many tracks over the following decade, collaborating with some of the biggest names in the genre and living up to her name with breakneck BPMs.
+In that time she wrote a full album that was sadly never released.

 As one of the few women on the scene since day one, Reid has made it her personal mission to make sure more women break through, and she welcomes the diversity and inclusivity of D&B’s third wave.